Manuscript Consultations

 Wynter K Miller began her editing career in academic publishing with a focus on narrative medicine and bioethics.
 She was a Senior Editor for the UC Davis Law Review, where she acquired and edited scholarly manuscripts for print publication.
 During her tenure, her own writing was recognized with four Witkin Awards for Best Essay, as well as an honorable mention for the Hopkin’s Award, awarded annually for publication of the most accomplished work.
 Her writing appears in Washington & Lee Law Review, Tennessee Law Review, and UC Davis Law Review, among others.
 Wynter also worked for several years developing and editing manuscripts now published in top-tier academic and medical journals, including the Annals of Internal Medicine and the American Journal of Bioethics.
 She completed a postdoctoral fellowship at the National Institutes of Health in the Department of Bioethics where she edited manuscripts, provided developmental editing for works in progress, and published her own work.

 Wynter now applies her editorial expertise to fiction and creative nonfiction.
 She was the managing editor of Forum Literary Magazine and in that capacity worked with fiction, nonfiction, poetry, and visual art.
-Wynter has worked at Electric Literature since 2021 and previously served as a contributing editor and Interim Books Editor.
-She is currently the Associate Editor, working on both Recommended Reading and EL’s Creative Nonfiction Program, where she acquires and edits fiction and nonfiction.
-Her editorial focus is on finding and elevating work submitted via open submission; recent pieces include “One-Hundred Percent Humidity” by Michelle Lyn King, “The Last Unmapped Places” by Rebecca Turkewitz.
+Wynter has worked at Electric Literature since 2021 and previously served as a contributing editor, Interim Books Editor, and Associate Editor.
+She is currently Managing Editor, working primarily on Recommended Reading, where she acquires and edits fiction.
+Her editorial focus is on finding and elevating work submitted via open submission; recent pieces include “The Last Unmapped Places” by Rebecca Turkewitz, “The Oracle” by Joanna Pearson, and “Group Sex” by Elisa Faison.
 Wynter has a JD from the UC Davis School of Law and lives in San Francisco.

 Denne Michele Norris, Editor-in-Chief